microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 # OpenVINO™ Execution Provider
 {: .no_toc }

-Accelerate ONNX models on Intel CPUs, GPUs and VPUs with Intel OpenVINO™ Execution Provider.
+Accelerate ONNX models on Intel CPUs, GPUs with Intel OpenVINO™ Execution Provider.
 Please refer to [this](https://software.intel.com/en-us/openvino-toolkit/hardware) page for details on the Intel hardware supported.

 ## Contents
 {: .no_toc }